Hurricane and Disaster Preparedness for Florida Farmers

 How it works

-Disaster preparedness for Florida farmers operates in three distinct phases: pre-event planning, immediate response, and post-event recovery.
+Disaster preparedness for Florida farmers operates across four sequential phases:

 Common scenarios